rghidei/Roulette/README.md

-## FullStack App Login Personal 1
+## FullStack App  Casino Roulette Game

--I created a website for a small cafe, where the cashier can plug in customers orders.
-The barista in the kitchen can login in and to check what the orders are and delete them once they complete the order.
+-Created a full stack application for a Casino Roulette game that allows players to bet money and get a chance to win double what they bet.
+The wins,  and  losses of the players, and the gains and looses of the casino are being saved in to a database.
+When admin logs in, they are able to see the games played and the net profit.

 [Checkout my live app](https://roulettefun.herokuapp.com/)